sorrir/node-bluetooth/README.md

 # @sorrir/bluetooth

 `@sorrir/bluetooth` is a BLE central library built uppon `bluez`, the official Linux Bluetooth protocol stack.
-It enables both connecting to other existing bluetooth devices, as well as implementing its own device and offers several layers of abstraction, depending on the required level of control.
+It offers several layers of abstraction, depending on the required level of control, enableing both connecting to other existing bluetooth devices, as well as implementing a custom device.

 In its core, `@sorrir/bluetooth` is a full wrapper around `bluez` and tries to closely resemble the original structure.
 On the lowest level, `bluez` interfaces can be interacted with directly.
 This for instance allows a rather straightforward translation of code snippets or [examples from the bluez repository](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/test) that were originally written in other languages.